microsoft/botbuilder-dotnet/libraries/Adapters/Microsoft.Bot.Builder.Adapters.Twilio/README.md

-﻿# Microsoft Bot Framework Twilio Adapter for .NET
+﻿# Microsoft Bot Framework TwilioAdapter for .NET

 This package contains an adapter that communicates directly with the Twilio API, and translates messages to and from a standard format used by your bot.